JackKuo666/LLM-BioDataExtractor/s2_LLM_data_extract/readme.md

-# LLM Data Extraction Pipeline
+# 1.LLM Data Extraction Pipeline

 ## Overview
 `LLM_data_extraction.py` is a Python script designed for extracting information from scientific literature.
 The script leverages OpenAI's GPT models to process and extract key information from text, while also removing the references section from the literature.